thrive-centre/thrive-centre.github.io/_people/alireza-alibakhshi.md

 My toolbox is stacked: I code in Python (NumPy, Pandas, TensorFlow), R, and Java; tinker with SQL Server, MySQL, and MongoDB; and even wrangle data in PowerBI and Arena Simulation.
 I also have teaching and research capabilities (I hope so.)

-I maintain a GitHub lab of experimental code, and I’m always up for a collaboration or a chat about the next big breakthrough in AI4Thrive’s quest to turn medical data into life-saving insights.
+I maintain a GitHub lab of experimental code, and I’m always up for a collaboration or a chat about the next big breakthrough in Thrive’s quest to turn medical data into life-saving insights.

 # Qualifications
 - Computer Science, University of West London, London, United Kingdom, PhD (Ongoing)